 Refunds will only be given if notification of a cancellation is made at least 2 weeks before the date of the booking.
 All cancellations must be made via email: firstname.lastname@example.org

-Cancellations due COVID-19 related matters will be refunded in full.
+Cancellations due to COVID-19 related matters will be refunded in full.

 Australian Print Workshop is committed to supporting Artists and the art of fine art printmaking and considers the Print Studio Access Program one of its signature programs.